-Check the appropriate response.
-Give a full explanation for all items for which the response was "NO." Attach the explanation on an additional sheet.
-Test Administration: YES NO 1.
-Test materials were properly inventoried and stored in a secure location prior to test administration.
-This is inclusive of online testing tickets/log-ins.
-2. A building level official was responsible for test material distribution and storage while materials were in the school and was held accountable for all test booklets sent to that building.
-3. This school adhered to all written regulations and procedures relating to testing and test administration, including the distribution and collection of test materials, test security, use of test results, and department testing dates established in the Student Assessment Handbook, System and School Test Coordinators' Manual(s), Assessment Guides, and assessment supplements and correspondence.
-4. If any possible unethical behavior occurred regarding testing policies and procedures, the Professional Practices Section of the Professional Standards Commission has been notified.
-5. The principal reviewed and approved test administration plans.
-Building level personnel were oriented to appropriate administration procedures.
-7. Students with disabilities and/or students who received ESOL services received accommodations in accordance with their IEPs, IAPs, or EL/TPC Plan.
-8. All students appropriately participated in the Statewide Student Assessment Program.
-9. System and/or building administrative personnel monitored testing sites.
-10. The school has accounted for testing materials in accordance with instruction in the Student Assessment Handbook, School Test Coordinators' Manual(s), and Assessment Guides.
-School School Test Coordinator (Signature) Date Principal (Signature) Date Return this completed form to the System Test Coordinator when test materials are verified and
+- propriate response.
+Give a full explanation for all items for which the explanation on an additional sheet. the response was Test Adn ninis tration: YES NO 4 To decrease the control of the contr 1.
+Test materials were properly inventoried and stored in a secure ladinistration .
+This is inclusive of online testing tickets/log-ins. ocation prior to test 2.
+A building level official was responsible for test material distribut materials were in the school and was held accountable for all test building.
+3. This school adhered to all written regulations and procedures rela administration, including the distribution and collection of test m use of test results, and department testing dates established in the Handbook, associated assessment administration manuals, Assea assessment supplements and correspondence. aterials, test security, ne Student Assessment 4.
+If any possible unethical behavior occurred regarding testing police Professional Practices Section of the Professional Standards Commotified. • 5.
+The principal reviewed and approved test administration plans.
+6 Building level personnel were oriented to appropriate administra • 7.
+Students with disabilities and/or students who received ESOL servaccommodations in accordance with their IEPs, IAPs, or EL/TPC Pl 8.
+All students appropriately participated in the Statewide Student 9.
+System and/or building administrative personnel monitored testi 10.
+The school has accounted for testing materials in accordance with Student Assessment Handbook, School Test Coordinators' Manua Guides. l(s), and Assessment

+School School Test Coordinator (Signature) Date Principal (Signature) Date Return th nis co ompleted form to the System Test Coordinator when test materials s are verified and